Magnetism in Gemstones

 Translucent Rosolite Gem 0.54ct

 Beautiful Hessonite crystal specimens like the one below (left) are found in Canada.
-Also shown below is faceted "Imperial" Hessonite from Canada and Sri Lanka, and yellow and near-colorless Hessonite from Tanzania.
+Also shown below right is a faceted "Imperial" Hessonite oval from Canada, and a near-colorless Hessonite round from Tanzania.

 (Jeffrey Mine, Canada)

 Mali Garnet Graph Points

 The trade name Mali Garnet is used throughout the industry, but it is unfortunate that this Garnet variety was named after its country of discovery.
 Our study shows that Garnets with Mali composition (averaging 82% Grossular, 18% Andradite) can also be found in other parts of Africa (Nigeria, Tanzania and Madagascar), as well as in Russia, Afghanistan and Brazil, although these gems are never sold as Mali Garnets when the origin is outside Mali, Africa.
 They are generally sold as Grossular or Grandite or Grossular-Andradite.
 To add to the confusion, varieties of Garnet other than Mali (such as Color Change Garnet) are found within the country of Mali.
 The Hoover method allows us to uncover such details, which otherwise have not been addressed in published literature.
 Below are photos of two Garnets with Mali composition that are reportedly from Madagascar and Afghanistan.